 Undergraduate students living on campus will have revised housing and dining options to maximize residential safety.
 First-year students will be assigned to both East and West Campuses in dedicated first-year spaces while returning students in Duke housing will be assigned to West Campus, 300 Swift Avenue, and to nearby hotels and apartments.
 Modifications to campus center spaces, such as maximum occupancy limits and furniture arrangements to support social distancing, will likely also be put in place to ensure the safety of the campus community.

 All Duke classrooms will be reconfigured to meet the new requirements for physical distancing, cleaning and hygiene.
 Capacity will generally be limited to 25% of the normally available seating, protective equipment may be installed, and cleaning schedules will be enhanced.
-In addition, in-person classes will be scheduled in campus buildings and facilities that are not normally used as classrooms, such as theaters, performance spaces, event spaces and temporary structures.
-Further information on specific classes and locations will be available later in the summer.
+Additionally, some in-person classes may be scheduled in campus buildings and facilities that are not typically used as classrooms, such as theaters, performance spaces, event spaces and temporary structures.

 Gatherings & Meetings